msprev/panzer/doc/README.md

 There is currently no mechanism for passing a similar json message to postprocessors.

-## Error messages
+## Passing messages back to panzer

-panzer captures stderr output from all scripts and filters and it attempts to parse.
+panzer captures stderr output from all executables.
     Scripts/filters that are aware of panzer should send correctly formatted info and error messages to stderr for pretty printing according to panzer's preferences.
     If a message is sent to stderr that is not correctly formatted, panzer will forward it print it verbatim prefixed by a '!'.
     This means that panzer can be used with generic (non-panzer-aware) scripts and filters.